ArchLars/archtutorial/README.md

 #
 # To see them, run this, and you'll see multiple lines ala:
 # "Possibly missing firmware for module: qla2xxx"
+# You can find a list of them here : https://wiki.archlinux.org/title/Mkinitcpio#Possibly_missing_firmware_for_module_XXXX
 #
 sudo mkinitcpio -P
 ```